EricomSoftwareLtd/Shield/Kube/Rancher-README.md

 ### 1. Deploy Rancher

-* If Docker is not installed - install it using these instructions:
+Docker is required to deploy Rancher.
+If Docker is not installed - install it using these instructions:

 ```bash
 curl -s -o install-docker.sh https://raw.githubusercontent.com/EricomSoftwareLtd/Shield/Dev/Kube/scripts/install-docker.sh